-Some of this work will be spearheaded by newly appointed leaders or councils, like Florida’s Chief Resilience Officer or Maine’s Climate Council, both established in 2019.
-Development of such positions creates space for increased legislative attention heading into this year.
+Some of this work will be spearheaded by newly appointed leaders or councils, like Florida's Chief Resilience Officer or Maine's Climate Council, both established in 2019.
+The development of such positions creates space for increased legislative attention heading into this year.

-Since 2018, nearly every governor across the country has issued an executive order regarding the 2020 Census, many of which establish a Complete Count Committee.
+Since 2018, nearly every governor across the country has issued an executive order regarding the 2020 Census, many of which established a Complete Count Committee.
 Legislatures can support a fair and accurate census through funding outreach.
-With the count officially begun in Alaska in January, state leaders and planners will continue taking steps to ensure that each community member is counted.
+With the count officially beginning in Alaska in January, state leaders and planners will continue taking steps to ensure that each community member is counted.